Recurrence relation

 where the order $k$ is two and the linear function merely adds the two previous terms.

+The sequences that satisfy a recurrence relation are exactly the same as the sequences that satisfy a difference equation.
+More precisely, a difference equation can be associated to every recurrence relation, and, conversely, a recurrence relation can be associated to every difference equation such that the two processes are inverse one to the other, and the sequences that satisfy one of the equations satisfies the other.
+Because of the similarity of difference equations with differential equations, the methods of resolution of differential equations may often be applied to difference equations aand thus to recurrence relations.

-This example is a linear recurrence with constant coefficients, because the coefficients of the linear function (1 and 1) are constants that do not depend on $n.$ For these recurrences, one can express the general term of the sequence as a closed-form expression of $n$.
-As well, linear recurrences with polynomial coefficients depending on $n$ are also important, because many common elementary functions and special functions have a Taylor series whose coefficients satisfy such a recurrence relation (see holonomic function).
+The above example is a linear recurrence with constant coefficients.
+For these recurrences, one can express the general term of the sequence as a closed-form expression of $n.$ As well, linear recurrences with polynomial coefficients are also important, since many common elementary functions and special functions have a Taylor series whose coefficients satisfy such a recurrence relation (see holonomic function).

 Solving a recurrence relation means obtaining a closed-form solution: a non-recursive function of $n$.

 The concept of a recurrence relation can be extended to multidimensional arrays, that is, indexed families that are indexed by tuples of natural numbers.